-Program Design Part 1 1 5% October 27 th Develop an initial program for a perspective client.
-000000127 Program Design Part 2 30 % Demonstrate your programming skills by creating both a short term and long term December 1 st periodized program from your initial program.
-December 1 Article Review 10% October 6 th The student will choose a research article (must be approved) to review and explain how both the study and conclusion can be applied to future clients.
+Personal Interest Presentation 1 5% November 7 th Students will select an approved topic and complete an in-class presentation.
+Program Design Part 30 % Demonstrate your programming skills by creating both a short term and long term December 5 th periodized program from your initial program.
+Article Review 10% October 10 th The student will choose a research article (must be approved) to review and explain how both the study and conclusion can be applied to future clients.
 Video demonstration & correction 15% You will record a video of yourself 'working' with a client.
-In the video you will November discuss and demonstrate an exercise, watch the client perform the exercise and 10 th provide real, in-time feedback.
+In the video you will November discuss and demonstrate an exercise, watch the client perform the exercise and 21 st provide real, in-time feedback.
 Final Exam 30% TBA course/instructor)